narfpoit/talk-pwa/README.md

 # Progressive Web Apps

-It's been said that the next frontier of web development is creating web apps that are more powerful, faster to load, faster to use, and more accessible and responsive.
+It is widely believed that the next frontier of web development is creating web apps that are more powerful, faster to load, faster to use, and more accessible and responsive.

 Enter **progressive web apps (a/k/a PWAs)**.

-What I previously described are only a few of the enhanced features of web development that make progressive web apps exciting.
+These are only a few of the enhanced features of web development that make progressive web apps exciting.
+In this talk, we'll go through a high level overview of PWAs and what sets them apart.

 ## Prerequisites